-For caregivers, these situations are more than just difficult; they are frightening and can be dangerous to the safety of the caregiver and family member if not handled correctly.
-“Interpersonal Skills” provides insights into some of the more common mental health conditions as background information plus gives examples of ways to handle some of the more difficult situations caregivers might encounter.
+These situations are more than just difficult for caregivers.
+They are frightening and can be dangerous to the safety of the caregiver and family member if not handled correctly.
+“Interpersonal Skills” provides insights into some more common mental health conditions.
+In addition, you can find examples of ways to handle some of the more difficult interactions caregivers encounter.

 Handling Difficult Situations

-Memory and mental illness conditions impact the way people think, behave, and interact with others and encompass numerous disorders varying in severity and frequency of episodes.
+Developmental and mental health conditions impact how people think, behave, and interact with others and encompass numerous disorders varying in severity and frequency of episodes.
 Many people who suffer from them may not look ill or as if anything is wrong, while others appear confused, agitated, or withdrawn.
-Learn more about how to help your family member or others with memory or mental illness disorders.
+The more you know about what triggers an episode, the better prepared you are when one occurs.